 Internal resources: Physical book on paper.

-Between, Horned, Proper, Point upwards, Appaumée, Pointed, Rainbow, Armorial roll, Article, Bibliography, Wreath, Certification, Crest, Created, De bibliotheca, Outlined in sable, Dictionary, Dexter, Doctor, In black and white, Black and white with color plates, Black and white and color illustrations, In color, Coat of arms, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Castilian language, French language, English language, Book, Lineage, Hand, Party per chevron, Manuscript, Or, Passant, Leather, Argent, Demi, Century XIX, Century XX, Century XXI, Symbolism, Vert and One.
+Between, Proper, Point upwards, Cyclamor, Appaumée, Pointed, Ermine, Armorial roll, Article, Flag, Barbed, Bibliography, Certification, Created, De bibliotheca, Outlined in sable, Dictionary, Dexter, Doctor, In black and white, Black and white with color plates, Black and white and color illustrations, In color, In saltire, Coat of arms, Standard, Scroll, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Castilian language, French language, English language, Book, Lineage, Hand, Manuscript, Leather, Argent, Magazine, Century XIX, Century XX, Century XXI, Symbolism, Vert and One.

 Dr. Antonio Salmerón y Cabañas,